Cover of Einstein: His Life and Universe

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Einstein: His Life and Universe:
+The most popular highlights from Einstein: His Life and Universe, saved by readers on Screvi.

 The value of a college education is not the learning of many facts but the training of the mind to think, he [Einstein] said.